 Much of the time I’m walking directly on slickrock sandstone.
 The trail is marked very well with cairns every 30 feet, so I find it easy to follow.
 There are even steps built into the rock in the steeper sections.
 I wonder about who built it and how long ago, wishing I could thank them.
 I find the route incredibly imaginative, weaving an enchanted path through this maze of rock.

 I collect water at a spring mid-morning.
 It flows from a sandstone cavern.
 What an incredible place.
 Just after, I find a baby snake stretched across the trail.
 I think it’s a bullsnake and definitely harmless.
 Still, it’s a gentle reminder to be on the lookout for rattlesnakes (I don’t see or hear a single one through this stretch, though I’m sure they’re all around).

 At the start of the day, I wondered if I might be able to walk 40 miles.
 But the terrain has not been a cake-walk, with many short and steep up-downs all day.
 It’s especially rough once I add all the weight of the water.
 I settle on walking around 35 miles, finding a nice dry camp among some trees and in the sand.
 I have plenty of daylight to settle in and do some camp chores.
 The night is so warm that I just sit and watch the stars for awhile.
 I love this setting so much.
 I’m a desert rat, I realize.
-I am made for these circumstances.
+I’m made for these circumstances.
 I practically belong out here.
+As such, I’ve decided to hike the Arizona Trail after I finish at Grants.
+I’m just not ready to be done walking in the desert.
 Or at least that’s what I tell myself as I succumb to a peaceful sleep.